 Fairhaven has an important working waterfront along the Acushnet River.
 The industry is tied to New Bedford's fishing industry and supports it by providing ship repair and outfitting services.
 Part of the waterfront belongs to the New Bedford-Fairhaven Designated Port Area (DPA), which is a state-designated area of concentrated industrial activities.
 Projects proposed in the DPA must be maritime industrial uses or supporting uses.
 The Fairhaven Shipyard Company is the largest business in the industry and employs more than 100 people.
-The Northeast Maritime Institute, located in the Town Center, is a private college that offers training and education for careers in the maritime industry cluster, it is an important aspect of the Town's legacy and identity and it offers wages much higher than retail or service jobs.
+The Northeast Maritime Institute, located in the Town Center, is a private college that offers training and education for careers in the maritime industry.
+Although the maritime businesses in Fairhaven represent a smaller industry cluster, it is an important aspect of the Town's legacy and identity and it offers wages much higher than retail or service jobs.